teju-capgemini/Charter-Coding-Evaluation/README.md

-designed login page with required validation add protected routing with error boundries axios interceptor is used to calling API's, store transaction data on JSON server in db.json file. common axios methods are keep in httpServices. module.css is used for styled component code splitted into multiple common component and pass data as prop lazy loading is used at rounting for better performance
+designed login page with required validation add protected routing with error boundries axios interceptor is used to calling API's, store transaction data on JSON server in db.json file. common axios methods are keep in httpServices. show data in table filter by month and year module.css is used for styled component code splitted into multiple common component and pass data as prop lazy loading is used at rounting for better performance